jvde-github/AIS-catcher/README.md

 ```json
 {"class":"AIS","device":"stdin","type":3,"repeat":0,"mmsi":477213600,"scaled":true,"status":5,"status_text":"Moored","turn":0,"speed":0.0,"accuracy":true,"lon":126.605467,"lat":37.460617,"course":39.0,"heading":252,"second":12,"maneuver":0,"raim":false,"radio":0}
 ```
+This new function has been used to validate AIS-catcher JSON output on a file with 80K lines from [here](https://www.aishub.net/ais-dispatcher) against [pyais](https://pypi.org/project/pyais/) and [gpsdecode](https://gpsd.io/gpsdecode.html).

 ## Android version available [here](https://github.com/jvde-github/AIS-catcher-for-Android).

 If you are travelling and looking for a portable system that can be used on an Android phone or running Android on an Odroid, check out the link.
 The following screenshot was taken in July 2022 with AIS-catcher receiving signals for a few minutes on a Samsung Galaxy S6 on a beach near The Hague with a simple antenna.
 Ship positions are plotted with the BoatBeacon app.